developer-sakshyam/Kryptonix/README.md

 ## Fun Facts

 - The bootloader started as just 512 bytes of Assembly
-- Keyboard input didn't work for 2 hours (interrupt vs polling battle)
+- Keyboard input didn't work for 3 days (interrupt vs polling battle)
-- Survived 47 "disk read errors" during early development
+- Survived 247 "disk read errors" during early development
 - The snake game runs with zero libraries — pure C and VGA memory writes
 - The entire OS fits on a USB stick and boots in under 3 seconds
 - No Linux.
 No Windows.
 Just you, the CPU, and 640KB of RAM